apprenticeharper/DeDRM_tools/FAQs.md

 After restarting the Kindle program any books previously downloaded in KFX format will no longer open.
 You will need to remove them from your device and re-download them.
 All future downloads will use the older Kindle formats instead of KFX although they will continue to be placed in one individual subdirectory per book.

 #### Decrypting KFX
 Thanks to work by several people, the tools can now decrypt KFX format ebooks from Kindle for PC.
 In addition to the DeDRM plugin, calibre users will also need to install jhowell's KFX Input plugin which is available through the standard plugin menu in calibre, or directly from [his plugin thread](https://www.mobileread.com/forums/showthread.php?t=291290) on Mobileread.
-Not that KFX decryption does not work for Kindle for Mac 1.25 and later.
+Note that KFX decryption does not work for Kindle for PC/Mac 1.25 and later.

 #### Thanks
 Thanks to jhowell for his investigations into KFX format and the KFX Input plugin.
 Some of these instructions are from [his thread on the subject](https://www.mobileread.com/forums/showthread.php?t=283371) at MobileRead.